unixunion/py-solace-provision/README.md

 ## Setup

-Create the a virtualenvironment for this
+Create a virtual environment for this

     python3 -m venv ~/spvenv
     source ~/spvenv/bin/activate